 Unfortunately, Vatnajökull is melting.
 It is estimated to be disappearing at a rate of about 1 meter (3.28 feet) per year.
 If climate change is not stopped, many scientists believe that by the next century, Iceland’s glaciers will no longer exist.
 Since Vatnajökull is the largest, it will be the last to go.

 The national park covers the south-east of Iceland.
-It can be reached via the ring road (Route 1), as the national park comes to down to the south coast.
+It can be reached via the Ring Road (Route 1), as the national park comes to down to the south coast.
 From Reykjavík to Kálfafell is around a four-hour journey, or 283km (176 miles).
 That will bring you close to the national park, then keep following the ring road until you reach it.
-While there is public transport to take you to the park from Reykjavík in the summer, it’s much better to use a rental car.
+While there is public transport to take you to the park from Reykjavík in the summer, renting a car in Iceland is recommended as public transport tends to be very limiting in the island.
 That way, you can stop at all of the amazing places en route, such as Seljalandsfoss waterfall and Vík.
 Additionally, if one day of exploring the park isn’t enough for you, you can stay in some nearby tourist accommodation and drive back whenever you’re ready.